-In these days of Covid staying home with the family has the advantage of maybe staying a little safer and spending a little less and that is possible with a backyard swimming pool the only problem is the initial expense and the costs to run it but if you’re able to pick those expenses back up at resale is it worth it.
+In these days of COVID staying home with the family has the advantage of maybe staying a little safer and spending a little less and that is possible with a backyard swimming pool the only problem is the initial expense and the costs to run it but if you’re able to pick those expenses back up at resale is it worth it.
 Does a pool add value to a home?

-It won’t be easy since a swimming pool can actually make your home harder to sell.
+It won’t be easy since a swimming pool can make your home harder to sell.
 Many buyers consider it a liability rather than a luxury.
 Under the right circumstances, however, a pool could boost your property’s value.

 Does a Pool Add Value to a Home